 But while some historians contend that Queen Charlotte’s heritage isn’t important even if she did have African lineage, there is no denying the significance of what that lineage would symbolize.
 For centuries, slavery was the law of the land in Britain and its colonies.
 And many of the enslaved were African or descendants of Africans.

-The concept of Charlotte as Britain’s “Black Queen” has been the focus of numerous projects by black artists, such as U.S.-based artist Ken Aptekar.
+The concept of Charlotte as Britain’s “Black Queen” has been the focus of numerous projects by Black artists, as well as others like U.S.-based artist Ken Aptekar.

 “I took my cues from the passionate responses of individuals whom I asked to help me understand what Queen Charlotte represents to them,” he said.

 Unfortunately, Queen Charlotte’s life’s end was far from blissful.
 After the onset of George III’s permanent “madness” in 1811, she grew temperamental — likely from the stress of her husband’s un-diagnosed mental condition — and even fought publicly with her son over her right to the crown.